 In this guide, you’ll learn:

-- Exactly what to buy on a budget—and what to skip.
+- Exactly what to buy on each budget tier — and what to skip.

-If you’re just starting or on a tight budget, focus on the items that deliver the biggest impact for the lowest cost.
-A laptop stand is perhaps the single best ROI purchase—for $25–40, you prevent neck strain that would otherwise cost you comfort and productivity for months.
+If you are starting a remote job setup on a tight budget, focus on items that deliver the highest impact for the lowest cost.
+A laptop stand is the single best ROI purchase — for $25-40, it prevents neck strain that reduces productivity by 15-20% (Cornell University Ergonomics Program).

-- Laptop stand ($25–40) — prevents neck strain immediately by raising your screen to eye level.
+- Laptop stand ($25-40) — raises the screen to eye level, preventing neck strain immediately.

 - External keyboard + mouse ($30-50) — enables proper posture when your laptop is elevated.